salesforcecli/plugin-devops-center/messages/deploy.pipeline.report.md

 # flags.job-id.summary

-Job ID of the deploy operation you want to check the status of.
+Job ID of the pipeline deployment you want to check the status of.

 # flags.job-id.description